 Ruth Milkman, Graduate Center and School of Labor and Urban Studies, City University of New York

-Roundtable participants will consider the utility of social democracy as a way of understanding New York and the country in the postwar era, and will discuss its past and future strengths and limitations as an idea and a program.
+Roundtable participants consider the utility of social democracy as a way of understanding New York and the country in the postwar era, and will discuss its past and future strengths and limitations as an idea and a program.

 Chair: Stephen Brier, Graduate Center and School of Labor and Urban Studies, City University of New York